Geraghty v. Jackson Local School District Board of Education

 Description: The Jackson Local School District in Ohio requires its teachers to personally participate in the “social transition” of students who express a gender identity inconsistent with their sex by using the students’ preferred names and pronouns.
 District officials forced middle school English teacher Vivian Geraghty to resign because she wanted to refrain from speaking in a way that would violate her religious beliefs.

-Vivian Geraghty taught English at Jackson Memorial Middle School in Massillon until district officials forced her to resign in August because she wanted to refrain from speaking in a way that would violate her religious beliefs.
+Geraghty taught English at Jackson Memorial Middle School in Massillon until district officials demanded her resignation because she wanted to refrain from speaking in a way that would violate her religious beliefs.
 Geraghty’s sincerely held religious beliefs and scientific understanding govern her view that a person is male or female based on sex, not personal identity, and participating in a student’s social transition violates those beliefs by forcing her to communicate messages she believes are untrue and harmful to the student.

 The ADF Center for Academic Freedom is dedicated to protecting First Amendment and related freedoms for students and faculty so that everyone can freely participate in the marketplace of ideas without fear of government censorship.